apache/comdev-site/source/newpmcmember.md

 If they accept, then:

-1. In case the new PMC member is already is already a committer, and they have Apache id, you should grant them appropriate PMC privileges.
+1. If the new PMC member is already is already a committer, and they have Apache id, you should grant them appropriate PMC privileges.
 Use the [committee roster tool](https://whimsy.apache.org/roster/committee/) (or [ppmc roster tool](https://whimsy.apache.org/roster/ppmc/) for